 All projects programmed during the RTIP must consider the impact to bicycle transportation, pedestrians and persons with disabilities, consistent with MTC Resolution No. 3765.
+The

-The Complete Streets Checklist (also known as "Routine Accommodations Checklist") is incorporated as Part 5 of the Project Application.
+Complete Streets Checklist (also known as "Routine Accommodations Checklist") is incorporated as Part 5 of the Project Application.
 Furthermore, it is encouraged that all bicycle projects programmed in the RTIP support the Regional Bicycle Network.
 Guidance on considering bicycle transportation can be found in MTC's 2009 Regional Bicycle Plan (a component of Transportation 2035) and Caltrans Deputy Directive 64.
-MTC's Regional Bicycle Plan, containing federal, state and regional policies for accommodating bicycles and non-motorized travel, is available on MTC's Web site at: http://mtc.ca.gov/our-work/plans-projects/bicycle-pedestrian-planning.
+MTC's Regional Bicycle Plan, containing federal, state and regional policies for accommodating bicycles and nonmotorized travel, is available on MTC's Web site at: https://mtc.ca.gov/planning/transportation/bicycle-pedestrian-micromobility.